bachelor-2014/report/v2/porting.md

 software and hardware, so we will investigate the possibility of making a stand alone platform.
 The platform should not require the user to setup our software on their own computer, instead they should start the machine and be able to run experiments with little to no setup.
+These goals are further elaborated in section
+\ref{sec:porting_goals}.
+Following these the actual implementation is described and discussed with regards to alternatives and issues found in the design in
+\ref{sec:porting_implementation}

 ##Goals
+\label{sec:porting_goals}
-When extending the platform to be more stand alone, we must first define which goals we will strive to achieve.
-First we need to look at the issues with the Splotbot's hardware and software which can be handled to make a standalone robot and use it to define the goals we must strive to meet in our design.
+When extending the platform to be stand alone, we must first define which goals we will strive to achieve.
+We need to look at the issues with the Splotbot's hardware and software which can be handled to make a standalone robot and use it to define the goals we must strive to meet in our design.
 In the following text, goals are displayed in **bold**